JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.3/Notes.md

 () do operations inside brackets first. order of operations normally is to do the operatiosn around ORs first.
 Put brackets around anything which isnt a OR, basically just do ANDs first and it works.

 GROUPS rectangles around TRUEs in 2s 4s or 8s.
 Groups can overlap, and the less rectangles the better.
-Groups can then be used to simplify the expression.
+Groups can then be used to simplify the expression, which makes it easier to read and require less physical hardware to make on a circuit board.

 ![image](https://user-images.githubusercontent.com/72783315/221143287-b06a5d28-aa5e-4b02-8f77-9b5c3a1f16c4.png)